CrIME IN ILLINOIS ONLINE HELP

 value under confrontational circumstances from the control, custody, or care of

-injury involving apparent broken bones, loss of teeth, possible internal
+aggravated bodily injury involving apparent broken bones, loss of teeth,

-the victim suffers obvious severe or aggravated bodily injury involving
+obvious severe or aggravated bodily injury involving apparent broken bones,

 § Arson - To unlawfully and intentionally damage or attempt to